Syed-Zaheer-ud-Din/Noval-RNA-Viruses-Extinct-species-/README.md

 ### AI-Powered Discovery of Novel RNA Viruses from the Permafrost of a 14,300-Year-Old Pleistocene Wolf

-# Computational Pipeline for Paleotranscriptomic Mining of Ancient RNA-seq Data

 This repository contains the computational pipeline, scripts, and technical resources associated with the manuscript:

 > **Paleotranscriptomic mining of extinct species reveals novel RNA viruses from a 14,300-year-old Pleistocene canid**